PP-Module for LiFi Access Systems

 Application Note:

-This requirement has been iterated from its definition in the NDcPP to mandate the communications protocols and environmental components that a LiFI AS must use for 802.1X.
+This requirement has been iterated from its definition in the NDcPP to mandate the communications protocols and environmental components that a LiFi AS must use for 802.1X.
 IPsec or RADIUS over TLS (commonly known as "RadSec") is required at least for communications with the 802.1X authentication server.
 The requirement implies that not only are communications protected when they are initially established, but also on resumption after an outage.

-The IT entity of "802.1X authentication server" is distinct from "authentication server" as specified in FTP_ITC.1 in the NDcPP because the latter may be used for administrator authentication rather than authorization of WLAN clients.
+The IT entity of "802.1X authentication server" is distinct from "authentication server" as specified in FTP_ITC.1 in the NDcPP because the latter may be used for administrator authentication rather than authorization of LiFi clients.

 If IPsec is selected in FTP_ITC.1.1, then FCS_IPSEC_EXT.1 from the NDcPP must be claimed.
 If RADIUS over TLS is selected in FTP_ITC.1.1, then FCS_RADSEC_EXT.1 in this PP-Module must be claimed, as well as FCS_TLSC_EXT.1 from the Functional Package for TLS.